-LABEL DESCRIPTION Hide SSID Select this check box to hide the SSID in the outgoing beacon frame so a station cannot obtain the SSID through scanning using a site survey tool.
+LABEL DESCRIPTION WiFi/Wireless Netv vork Setup WiFi/Wireless Click this switch to enable or disable the Wi-Fi in this field.
+When the switch turns blue , the function is enabled; otherwise, it is not.
+WiFi/Wireless Netv work Settings WiFi/Wireless Network Name The SSID (Service Set IDentity) identifies the service set with which a wireless device is associated.
+Wireless devices associating to the access point (AP) must have the same SSID.
+Enter a descriptive name for the Wi-Fi.
+You can use up to 32 printable characters, including spaces.
+Hide SSID Select this checkbox to hide the SSID in the outgoing beacon frame so a station cannot obtain the SSID through scanning using a site survey tool.
 Guest WLAN Select this to create Guest WLANs for home and external clients.
 Select the WLAN type in the Access Scenario field.
-Access Scenario If you select Home Guest , clients can connect to each other directly.
-If you select External Guest, clients are blocked from connecting to each other directly.
-Max.
-Upstream Bandwidth Specify the maximum rate for upstream wireless traffic to the WAN from this WLAN in kilobits per second (Kbps).
-Max.
-Downstream Bandwidth Specify the maximum rate for downstream wireless traffic to this WLAN from the WAN in kilobits per second (Kbps).
-BSSID This shows the MAC address of the WiFi interface on the Zyxel Device when WiFi is enabled.
-SSID Subnet Click on this switch to Enable this function if you want the wireless network interface to assign DHCP IP addresses to the associated WiFi clients.
-This option cannot be used if Keep 2.4G and 5G wireless network name the same is enabled in Network > Wireless > General .
+Access Scenario Select Home Guest or External Guest to provide different levels of access to the Zyxel Device and the other Wi-Fi clients.
+A Home Guest can access the Internet, LAN wired devices connected to the Zyxel Device, and other Home Guest Wi-Fi clients.
+An External Guest can just access the Internet through the Zyxel Device.
+BSSID This shows the MAC address of the Wi-Fi interface on the Zyxel Device when Wi-Fi is enabled.
 DHCP Start Address Specify the first of the contiguous addresses in the DHCP IP address pool.
-71001033 The Zyxel Device assigns IP addresses from this DHCP pool to WiFi clients connecting to the SSID.
+Address The Zyxel Device assigns IP addresses from this DHCP pool to Wi-Fi clients connecting to the SSID.
 DHCP End Address Specify the last of the contiguous addresses in the DHCP IP address pool.
 SSID Subnet Mask Specify the subnet mask of the Zyxel Device for the SSID subnet.
 LAN IP Address Specify the IP address of the Zyxel Device for the SSID subnet.
-Security Level Security Mode Select More Secure (Recommended) to add security on this WiFi network.
-The WiFi clients which want to associate to this network must have the same WiFi security settings as the Zyxel Device.
+Security Level Security Mode Select More Secure (Recommended) to add security on this Wi-Fi network.
+The Wi-Fi clients which want to associate to this network must have the same Wi-Fi security settings as the Zyxel Device.
 After you select to use a security, additional options appears in this screen.
 Or you can select No Security to allow any client to associate this network without any data encryption or authentication.
-See Section 9.2.1 on page 243 for more details about this field.
+See Section 8.2.1 on page 171 for more details about this field.
 Generate password automatically Select this option to have the Zyxel Device automatically generate a password.
 The password field will not be configurable when you select this option.
 Password WPA2-PSK uses a simple common password, instead of user-specific credentials.
-If you did not select Generate password automatically , you can manually enter a pre-shared key from 8 to 63 alphanumeric (0-9, a-z, A-Z) and special characters.
-Spaces are allowed.
-Click the Eye icon to show or hide the password of your WiFi network.
-When the Eye icon is slashed , you'll see the password in plain text.
-Otherwise, it's hidden.
+If you did not select Generate password automatically , you can manually enter a pre-shared key at least 8 characters long, including one uppercase letter, one lowercase letter, one number, and one special character.
+Click the Eye icon to show or hide the password of your Wi-Fi network.
+When the Eye icon is slashed Ø, you will see the password in plain text.
+Otherwise, it is hidden.
 Strength This displays the current password strength - weak, medium, strong.
-Click this to s how more fields in this section.
+Click this 🗡 to s how more fields in this section.
 Click again to hide them.
-Encryption Select the encryption type (AES or TKIP+AES) for data encryption.
-Select AES if your WiFi clients can all use AES.
-Select TKIP+AES to allow the WiFi clients to use either TKIP or AES.
-Not all models support the TKIP+AES option.
-Timer The Timer is the rate at which the RADIUS server sends a new group key out to all clients.

-Table 60 Network Setting > Wireless > Guest/More AP > Edit (continued)
+Table 41 Network Setting > Wireless > Guest/More AP > Edit (continued)